simondlevy/LambdaFlight/README.md

 vehicles (MAVs), a.k.a.drones.
-It currently works with the [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) quadcopter and has support for SITL simulation in [Webots](https://cyberbotics.com/).
+It currently works with the [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) quadcopter and has support for Software-In-The-Loop (SITL) simulation using [Webots](https://cyberbotics.com/).

 To try out LambdaFlight, you'll first need to install [Haskell](https://www.haskell.org/) and
-[NASA Copilot]()https://copilot-language.github.io/.
+[NASA Copilot](https://copilot-language.github.io).
 Then you can run a simulated quadcopter in Webots or an actual Crazyflie, following the instructions below:

 ## Webots